q-programming/tasq/README.md

 * Map avatar directory in tomcat config `/etc/tomcat7/server.xml`
 <br> `<Context docBase="/usr/local/tasq/avatar" path="/avatar" />` in
 `<Host name="localhost"  appBase="webapps"unpackWARs="true" autoDeploy="true">` section ( at the bottom of config )
-* First registered user will be made application administrator
+* First registered user will be made application administrator, default theme will also be created
+* To show sign in form right away for not logged user, change `skip.landing.page` property in `project.properties` to true.
+Otherwise landing page will be shown with basic application information

 Language
 --------